-A person under guardianship should also be empowered to exercise their human rights.
-One of the main things to remember is that the person under guardianship must be involved, to the extent possible, in every decision you make about them - this is known as 'self-determination'.
+One of the main things to remember is that the person under guardianship must be involved, to the extent possible, in every decision you make about them.

-You will see how many of the things you have a duty to do under the Guardianship and Administration Act such as encouraging and supporting, as far as possible, a person to live in the community and take part in community activities, use the same words or ideas that are in the various United Nations' treaties and declarations.
+You will see how many of the things you have a duty to do under the Guardianship Act such as encouraging, as far as possible, a person to live in the community, use the same words or ideas that are in the various UN treaties and declarations.